ULE-Alliance/hanfun/README.md

 # HAN-FUN

-This project aims at providing an implementation of the HAN-FUN application specification.
+This project aims at providing an implementation of the ULE Alliance's HAN-FUN application specification.

 ## Overview

-A HAN-FUN network is a star network, it consists of a concentrator (base) and several nodes that connect to the concentrator to send/receive messages to/from the network.
+A HAN-FUN network is composed by a concentrator (base) and one or more nodes, in a star configuration, all the nodes connect to the concentrator that serves a router between all the nodes in the network.

+A HAN-FUN device, either concentrator or node, is composed of one or more units.
+Each unit implements a profile, i.e. a predefined configuration of interfaces and any number of optional interfaces.

+HAN-FUN interfaces have two roles, _Client_ and _Server_ and define what attributes are present in each role.
+They also define the commands supported between each role.

+In each device there is a special unit, unit 0, that provides core infrastructure services, for example, the __Device Management__ service, the __Device Information__ service and the __Attribute Reporting__ service.

+In order to access the HAN-FUN network, a node must first register it self with the base to obtain it's HAN-FUN address, by using the commands available in the Device Management service.

+This address will then be used to send/receive packets from the network.

 ## Project Setup